sayakpaul/stable-diffusion-keras-ft/README.md

 **Some important details to note**:

 * Distributed training is not yet supported.
 Gradient accumulation and gradient checkpointing are also not supported.
 * Only the diffusion model is fine-tuned.
-The image encoder and the text encoder are kept frozen.
+The VAE and the text encoder are kept frozen.

 **Training details**: